libMesh/libmesh/README.md

 ## Optional Packages
 We support a [large number](http://libmesh.github.io/externalsoftware.html) of optional packages.
-Some of these are distributed inside the `contrib` directory and compiled directly with libMesh, others can be used via third-party installations.
+Some of these are distributed inside the `contrib` directory and compiled directly with libMesh; these are usually enabled by default.
+Others can be used via third-party installations; a third party package like PETSc typically is only enabled if a corresponding environment variable (such as `$PETSC_DIR` and `$PETSC_ARCH`) or command line option is used at `configure` time.

 ## License
 LibMesh is open source software distributed under the LGPL license, version 2.1.